Ghana Prisons Service: Human rights issues

 Squalid conditions, poor food and overcrowding in Ghana's prisons were called "cruel, inhuman and degrading treatment," by the UN in 2013.
 The extent of prison overcrowding is estimated to be higher than the government's official figures.
 Prison authorities use a system where inmates known as "black coats" whip other misbehaving prisoners with canes.

+Human rights organizations and international bodies have continued to express concern about conditions in some prison facilities in Ghana.
+Key issues include overcrowding, inadequate infrastructure, and insufficient resources to meet the welfare needs of inmates.
+These conditions have been attributed in part to the high number of remand prisoners and ageing prison infrastructure.

+In recent years, the Ghana Prisons Service has undertaken reforms aimed at improving prison conditions and protecting the rights of inmates.
+These include strengthening rehabilitation and reintegration programmes, improving healthcare services, expanding vocational and educational opportunities, and collaborating with international partners such as the United Nations Office on Drugs and Crime (UNODC) to promote prison management in line with the United Nations Standard Minimum Rules for the Treatment of Prisoners (the Nelson Madela Rules).

+Despite these reforms, overcrowding remains a significant challenge in some prison establishments, and government agencies and development partners continue to support initiatives aimed at improving prison infrastructure, inmate welfare, and access to justice.

 Training

 Training of prison officers is done at the Prisons Service Training School.
-The school was established as the Warders' Training Depot in September, 1947.
+The school was established as the Warders' Training Depot in September,1947.
 The purpose of the school is to train the Ghanaians to meet the administrative and operational needs of the Ghana Prisons Service.
 There are courses for recruits, officer cadet and special courses.
 The school admitted its first cadet officers 1974.
+In addition to the recruitment and cadet officer training, the Prisons Service Training School provides continuous professional development programs for serving officers.
+Training covers prison security, inmate management, correctional administration, human right, leadership, emergency response, rehabilitation practices and management of correctional facilities.
+The Ghana Prisons Service also collaborates with local and international organizations to strengthen staff capacity through specialized training and technical assistant programs.